top of page

 Just 30 minutes’ drive from Chefchaouen is Bouhachem Natural Park, a 33,000-hectare protected area that has been set aside in a bid to conserve biodiversity and encourage sustainable development.
 It is named after its 1,658-metre-high peak, Jebel Bouhachem, and provides habitat for more than 30 species of mammals and almost 100 recorded birds.

-Spanning the provinces of Tetouan, Chefchaouen and Larache, Bouhachem Natural Park encompasses forests of oak and maritime pines that are home to rare Barbary macaques, which can occasionally spotted on the network of hiking trails.
-There is something to suit all skill levels, with easy trails that weave through charming local villages and past cascading waterfalls, as well as more challenging treks around the summit of Jebel Bouhachem.
+In Bouhachem, there is something to suit all skill levels, with easy trails that weave through charming villages and past cascading waterfalls, as well as more challenging treks around the summit of Jebel Bouhachem.

-As Bouhachem Natural Park isn’t as well-trodden as Talassemtane and the trails aren’t always well-marked, I’d recommend visiting with a local guide.
+As Bouhachem Natural Park isn’t as well-trodden as Talassemtane and the trails aren’t always well-marked, I’d definitely recommend visiting with a local guide.

 Best hikes near Chefchaouen, Morocco